 Referral to a specialist in hypertension should be considered.

 In the oldest adult patients, many physicians are reluctant to treat hypertension in accordance with usual BP goals, for a number of reasons, including concerns about fall risk, drug interactions, adverse effects, and lack of benefit in mortality reduction.
 Previous literature reviews and meta-analysis demonstrated reductions in stroke, heart failure, and cardiovascular events in much older adults without reaching mortality benefit.
 However, the SPRINT trial found that treating ambulatory adults aged 75 years or older to a systolic BP target of <120 mmHg (as measured by AOBP) resulted in significantly lower rates of fatal and non-fatal major cardiovascular events and death from any cause, compared with a systolic BP target of <140 mmHg.
 The SPRINT trial also found that intensive BP control did not result in any adverse effects on cognition: the risk of mild cognitive impairment and the combined rate of mild cognitive impairment or probable dementia was reduced in patients treated to a systolic BP target of <120 mmHg; however, the incidence of probable dementia was not reduced.
 Patients with orthostasis at enrolment, patients with dementia, and those resident in a nursing home were excluded from the trial.
+One meta-analysis of randomised controlled trials (including SPRINT) found that pharmacological treatment of hypertension in adults aged over 60 does not worsen cognition, and may reduce cognitive decline.
+Another meta-analysis looking at the effects of intensive BP-lowering treatment on orthostatic hypotension found that intensive treatment of BP lowers the risk of orthostatic hypotension.
+This finding was consistent regardless of age.

 The 2017 ACC/AHA guidelines recommend a systolic BP goal of <130 mmHg for non-institutionalised ambulatory community-dwelling adults.
 For older adults ≥65 years of age with hypertension and a high burden of comorbidity and limited life expectancy, clinical judgment, patient preference, and a team-based approach to assess risk/benefit is reasonable for decisions regarding intensity of BP lowering and choice of antihypertensive drugs.

 European guidelines recommend a BP target of <140/90 mmHg in all patients including independent older patients and, if treatment is tolerated, a BP target of ≤130/80 mmHg in most patients.
+UK guidelines from the National Institute for Health and Care Excellence recommmend a BP target of <150/90 mmHg for patients aged 80 years and over.

 The JNC 8 guideline recommends initiating pharmacological therapy for patients aged ≥60 years at systolic BP ≥150 mmHg or diastolic BP ≥90 mmHg, and to treat to a systolic BP goal of <150 mmHg and a diastolic BP goal of <90 mmHg.